Tesamorelin Cost in 2026: Pricing, Dosage, and How to Access Safely

 What Factors Affect Tesamorelin Pricing?

 Dosage also affects cost directly.
-The FDA-approved Egrifta SV dose is 1.4 mg per day, but compounding pharmacies may prepare different concentrations based on a prescriber's protocol.
+The FDA-approved Egrifta SV dose is 1.4 mg per day, but compounding pharmacies may prepare different levels based on a prescriber's protocol.
 Higher daily doses or longer treatment cycles naturally increase monthly expenses.
 Geographic location plays a role as well — telehealth peptide clinics based in different states may charge varying consultation fees, and compounding pharmacy prices differ by region.

 Is Tesamorelin Covered by Insurance?